Every retail investor holding a position in AMC wants to know, when will shorts close their positions?

 When AMC squeezes, not every short will close their positions immediately.

 This means retail investors won’t ever be able to time the high.

 There will be short sellers who will continue to short even as share prices rise.

 If we begin to see AMC’s price action rise monumentally, it is important to have a plan on how to take profits.

 Just like a day trade, investors may be profitable for some time until they see gains turn into losses, which usually occurs due to greed in the markets.

 Important advisory: I am not a licensed financial advisory.
 I simply have a passion for finance and writing.

-What happens when a short covers their position?
+What happens when a short close their position?

-A short position will be profitable if it is covered at a lower price than the initial transaction; it is at a loss if it is covered at a higher price.
+A short position will be profitable if it is closed at a lower price than the initial transaction; it is at a loss if it is closed at a higher price.

-When there’s a ton of short covering happening in a particular stock, it will result in a short squeeze.
+When there’s a ton of shorts closing (in a particular stock), it will result in a short squeeze.